-S&C recommends the dual-purpose front barrier be inserted into the Slide In position when the Mini-Rupter Switch is open.
-When the barrier is in the Slide In position, the switch blades are isolated from the main contacts; moreover, the blades are blocked from closing if, for any reason, the Mini-Rupter Switch is operated.
+Place the dual-purpose front barrier in the Slide In position whenever the Mini-Rupter Switch is open.
+When the barrier is in the Slide In position, the switch blades are isolated from the main contacts.
+This also keeps the blades from closing if, for any reason, the Mini-Rupter Switch is operated.